QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ## The Kubernetes Grain​
 The Kubernetes grain allows you to use native Kubernetes manifests, manifest catalogs in a given user's repository.
-Currently, the solution has restriction: it is not possible to launch concurrent sandboxes with Kubernetes grain (because the manifest resources are static and their names are not unique).
+Currently, it is not possible to launch multiple concurrent environments from the same blueprint on the same namespace (because the manifest resources are static and their names are not unique).
-The deployment namespace must exist in the cluster prior to the deployment.
-It must not be equal to the namespaces used by Torque for agent deployments.

 ### source
 Please see [the grain source](blueprints.md#source) for more details.